Family Law Lawyer – Long Island, NY

 Abuse and Neglect

 Abuse and Neglect are serious issues in the United States today.
 This type of violence, whether physical or emotional, affects people in every stage of life, from infants to the elderly.
 Tens of thousands of people die each year from these serious crimes and tens of thousands more are left physically and emotionally scarred from the effects of Abuse and Neglect.
-If you are a victim of Abuse or Neglect, contact a family law lawyer at Robert E. Hornberger, Esq., P.C. immediately to protect yourself and your children.
+If you are a victim of Abuse or Neglect, contact a family law lawyer at Hornberger Verbitsky, P.C. immediately to protect yourself and your children.

 Child Protective Proceedings